galasa-dev/automation/README.md

 This task uses the custom ghverify image stored in [harbor](https://harbor.galasa.dev/harbor/projects/5/repositories/ghverify/artifacts-tab)

+### go-build

+This task is used to build Go code.

+Parameters:
+- The context, describes the path of the go code to build.
+- goArgs include the go command to be executed such as build or install, and any other flags and arguments needed.
+- The other paramters are all environment variables which have default values and can be overwritten if necessary.

+This task uses the latest official GoLang image in order to perform Go commands.

 ### make

 This task is used to perform the shell command 'make all' and execute a Makefile.